RLabNYC/Rlab_FaceTracking_fuse/README.md

 To learn more about us visit our website [here](https://www.rlab.nyc/)

-## Description
-Now with ARKit and an iPhone with a front-facing True Depth camera you can track your facial features allowing you animate digital avatars.
-The avatars first have to be prepared with point-level animation called blendshapes.
-ARKit uses 52 of these to animate the avatar faces.
-3D modelling is a craft that takes a long time to master and setting up all of these blendshapes can be daunting, so we’ve developed a workflow to ease the barrier to get your character up and running in a matter of minutes by leveraging three free avatar creation tools: Reallusion, Adobe Fuse and MakeHuman.
-All three programs have more than enough blendshapes to animate a face, they just need to be renamed to the ARKit conventions.
-We’ve developed a simple script to automate of lot of this process.

 ## Fuse example (added eye movements)

-Here is our example of how the **Fuse** character will move and look like. **Be aware, Fuse will be discontinued by the end of July 2020**
+Here is our example of how the **Fuse** character will move and look like. **Be aware, Fuse will be discontinued by September 2020**

 ![gif of me](Media/rlabfuse.gif)

 We have made other repos that incorporate other free 3D modeling softwares as well, please check them out!

-### MakeHuman example - link to repo [here](https://github.com/RLabNYC/Rlab_FaceTracking_mkhu)

-### Reallusion example - link to repo [here](https://github.com/RLabNYC/Rlab_FaceTracking_reallusion)

-## Link back to table of Content [Here](https://github.com/RLabNYC/RLab_Facetracking)

 ### Required Software To Be Installed:
 * Fuse downloaded from here: https://www.adobe.com/products/fuse.html
 * Need to create a mixamo account (Its free!): https://www.mixamo.com/#/
 * Maya student version download here: https://www.autodesk.com/education/free-software/maya
 * Unreal downloaded here: https://www.unrealengine.com/en-US/get-now/agnostic
-* Python download here: https://www.python.org/downloads/ **scroll all the way to see how to download properly!**
 ### Software versions:
 * Unreal version 4.25
 * Live Link Face app for iOS (Requires iOS 13.0 or later).
 Compatable with iPhone, iPad, and iPod touch.
 * Maya 2018 or 2019
-* Python 3.8

 This tutorial requires some knowledge of using 3D software and game engine mechanics.
 We will provide more links for beginners that walk you through a more in depth overview.